Accessibility Standard for Customer Service

 Pickering College will continue to inform its employees of its policies (and any updates to those policies) used to support employees with disabilities, including policies on the provision of job accommodations that take into account an employee's accessibility needs due to disability.
 This information will be provided to new employees as soon as practicable after commencing employment.
-Orientation?

 Accessible Formats and Communication Supports for Employees

-Upon the request of an employee with a disability, Pickering College will consult with the employee to provide, or arrange for the provision of, accessible formats and communication supports for information that is needed to perform his/her job, and information that is generally available to other employees.
+Upon the request of an employee with a disability, Pickering College will consult with the employee to provide, or arrange for the provision of, accessible formats and communication supports for information that is needed to perform their job, and information that is generally available to other employees.